BLOG DESTINATIONS GEAR & REVIEWS ABOUT & CONTACT

 • Rear – 13,000km

 This is based on the distance the tyres have travelled and the observed wear rate.
 It also assumes the tyres are run to the point where a small, but usable amount of tread remains.
 And I mean usable, rather than the legal limit.
 I swapped mine before they hit that point, but based on the wear rate, I’d project these tyres would get around 21,000km from the front, and 18,000km from the rear if you rode them all the way.
-Obviously, your own riding style will also affect these numbers.
+Obviously, your own riding style will also affect these numbers, as will the amount of weight you typically carry on the bike.

 Front at approximately 14,000km compared to new